SUBJECTS AND SECURITY

 Merely being filmed may expose them to risk, or risk may emerge when the film is shown.
 The consequences could be serious - physical violence or imprisonment at worst, but can also include loss of family relationships, loss of employment, legal harassment and discrimination etc.

 In every case, it is the responsibility of the filmmaker to, at minimum, think through and discuss within the team the consequences for them of taking part in your film.
 Particularly if you have a subject or subjects who seek to remain anonymous.
 At most, you should discuss the risks with the subject in detail and make contingency plans with them for these eventualities, in particular should their anonymity be breached.

 5.1 What Is Consent?

-It is usually a good idea that all contributors to your film have signed interview release forms to signify their legal consent to participate.
+It is usually a good idea to have all contributors to your film sign interview release forms to signify their legal consent to participate.
 These forms will be required by E&O insurers to verify that the film is legally watertight.
-You can fall back on-camera consents where you film your subject whilst explaining what you are doing, but many insurers will require signed forms.
+As a back-up you can use on-camera consents where you film your subject whilst explaining what you are doing, but many insurers will require signed forms.
 A consent form can also be very useful in a situation where an interviewee later claims they did not consent or were misled about the project.

 Suggested Team Discussion Points:

 |Do you understand what 'informed consent' is?
 To what extent can you or are you prepared to help the subjects of your film beyond filming?|

 |How would you describe your relationship with the subject(s) now? |